mdopt.optimiser package#

 Class holding the Density Matrix Renormalisation Group algorithm with two-site updates for a finite-size system with open-boundary conditions.

-Run the algorithm, i.e., run the sweep method for num_iter number of iterations.
+Run the algorithm, i.e., run sweep for num_iter iterations.

 Compute the left_environment left of site i+1 from the left_environment left of site i.